-Get a piece of paper and something to draw with - the back of the envelope on your kitchen table works great.
+Get a piece of paper and something to draw with—the back of the envelope on your kitchen table works great.
 Set a timer for 1 to 2 minutes.
 Now imagine your whole body is filled with energy.
-It’s moving between your fingers and shoulders, your head, ribs, hips and toes, in glowing channels of light.
+It’s moving in glowing channels of light between your fingers and shoulders, your head, ribs, hips and toes.

 Close your eyes.
-Track the sensation of energy as it flows.
-Draw what you feel.
-Keep drawing, eyes closed, until the timer goes off.
+Track the sensation of energy flowing.
+Draw what you feel, eyes closed, until the timer goes off.
 How much detail can you add?
 How precisely can you capture the sensations with your marks?